exasol/script-languages/exaudfclient/docs/script_options_requirments.md

 ### Multiple Options
 `req~multiple-options-management~1`

 The parser must collect multiple Script Options with the same key.

+Comment:
-Note: the specific handling depends on the option handler.
+"Collecting" in this context means that a merging strategy must be applied.
+We don't want multiple options with the same key to result in simply overwriting or discarding values.
+Please note that the specific handling depends on the individual option handler.

 Needs: dsn